Psychological Science (B.S.)

 Students in this program must be admitted to Illinois Tech.
 Students who are interested in transferring into this program should consult their academic adviser.

-"While at Illinois Tech, I conducted multiple research studies, for both my Research Methods and Capstone classes, and also as a research assistant.
-Dr. Nicole Legate taught the Research Methods class, my very first research experience—it deeply impacted me, generating a long-term passion for research.
-These experiences prepared me to take on a position as a Research Specialist right after my graduation from Illinois Tech."
+“While at Illinois Tech I conducted multiple research studies for my Research Methods and Capstone classes, but also as a research assistant.
+Dr. Nicole Legate taught the Research Methods class in an innovative, hands-on manner: students were paired in groups of four and worked together during the entire semester to conduct a replication study.
+This was my very first research experience, and it deeply impacted me as it generated a long-term passion for research.
+Both the capstone and my research assistant experience prepared me to take on a position as a research specialist right after my graduation from Illinois Tech.”